christianalfoni/impact/docs/learn/consuming-stores.md

 # Consuming Stores

-Since **Impact** introduces such a strong concept of encapsulation of stores and how they are consumed, it is able to enable automatic observation in components.
+Since **Impact** introduces such a strong concept of encapsulation of stores it is able to enable automatic observation in components.
 If you use the [Babel Plugin](../index.md#automatic-observation) any component consuming a store will automatically become an observer.
-This is not required, but it is nice to not have to put `observer` is quite disrupting to the simple component definition.
+This is not required, but the HOC `observer` is quite tedious and disrupting to the simple component definition.

 When using the babel plugin you only have to follow a very simple convention.
 The name of your hook has to end with `Store`.
 So `useAppStore`, `useDashboardStore` etc.